kwags/shredcrew/README.md

 ## Django Functionality

-The website uses Django to handle the application's dynamic functionality and newsletter subscription system.
+The web application uses Django to handle the application's dynamic functionality and newsletter subscription system.

 A custom `Subscriber` model stores subscriber email addresses and signup dates.
 A Django `ModelForm` handles newsletter registration and validation, while the Django admin interface provides tools to search, filter, sort, and manage subscriber records.